jgilleman/CSC120-FinalProject/README.md

 Stuff to do:
-    -implement checkPockets which prints out the hashmap inventory

     lookAround():
     - fill out description of cars in player lookAround() method. car 1 is populated with passengers, is kinda nice looking, car two is empty like for storage and kinda decrepid.
 Car three is   almost at the front of the train.
 Dont know what vibe it should be giving off. you should notice a door that leads outside in this car though.